RamyaChinnadurai/100DaysOfCode/README.md

 FREECODECAMP - Advanced Node and Express - pug.js and passport.js

 # Day 72
-FREECODECAMP - Advance Node and Express - Connected to MongoAtlas and serialised in passport js
+FREECODECAMP - Advanced Node and Express - Connected to MongoAtlas and serialised in passport js

+# Day 73
+FREECODECAMP - Advanced Node and Express - Authentication Strategies and Hashing the Passwords